 Once you quickly display pictures one by one (like in a flipbook animation) you will see something like this (frame 12 is not used).

 To summarize all the above: animation is a picture change in time.
 This brings us towards conclusion we need if we want to make an animation:

 - a pictures of the object in different positions

 - a timer to “animate” (quickly change displayed pictures)

 And commonly that will be it if we want to make an animation.

-– “Em…so now I have to make picture of my airplane image in each position on the screen and animate it using timer?
-Wow, that will be a number!” – of course not, this would be insane :D. Fortunately in computer programming there are many situations where actually you can use only 1 picture and on timer tick (smallest portion of time in which timer counts the time) simulates specific behavior of the image (like movement, rotation, size etc) by modifying image properties using functions.
+– “Em…so now I have to take picture of my airplane image in each position on the screen and animate it using a timer?
+Wow, that will be a number!” – of course not, this would be insane :D. Fortunately in computer programming, there are many situations where actually you can use only 1 picture, and on timer tick (smallest portion of time in which timer counts the time) simulates specific behavior of the image (like movement, rotation, size, etc) by modifying image properties using functions.
 And this is exactly what we’re going to use: